purple0608/Yuvaan2024/README.md

 - To be placed in `/src/assets/<page name>`
 - In case asset is being used in multiple pages, place it in `/src/assets/utils`
-- YOUR CSS SHOULD NOT AFFECT HTML UNINTENTIONALLY.To ensure this, Use component specific css, for example , if you are working in <component-name> and you want class <class-name> then rename class to <component-name>-<class-name>.
+- YOUR CSS SHOULD NOT AFFECT HTML UNINTENTIONALLY.To ensure this, Use component specific css, for example , if you are working in _component-name_ and you want class _class-name_ then rename class to _component-name-class-name_.
 Do not apply css on html tags.

 ## Fonts